5alazarWeb/5alazarWEb/README.md

 ### Current Projects | Current Stack
 ------------ | -------------
-<p>I enjoy learning and creating things that can contribute to a better world.</p>
-<p>I am taking HTML, CSS and JavaScript courses that help me develop every day.</p>
-<p>The result of what I learned will be published here and I hope it can be used as contributions for others.</p> | Content from cell 2
+I enjoy learning and creating things that can contribute to a better world.
+I am taking HTML, CSS and JavaScript courses that help me develop every day.
+The result of what I learned will be published here and I hope it can be used as contributions for others. | Content from cell 2

 ## Current Projects